FranGASTRIN/Projet_FG_DSSP/README.md

 The results of the program are displayed by default in the terminal.
 If you want to keep the results obtained in a file, you can use ">" to transfer them to a new file.

 Example: `python3 FG_dssp.py 5jjtFH.pdb B > 5jjt_dssp.txt`

+In case the user has any doubt about the operation of this program, a help will briefly recall the procedure to follow with an example by simply typing `python3 FG_dssp.py` in the terminal.